I would like to share how I’m feeling and see what we might have in common.

 Meantime, what am I doing?

-1 Talking more: Chatting to friends and family and comparing how we feel
+1 Talking more: Chatting to friends and colleagues and comparing how we feel

 2 Educating myself: Listening, reading, watching and turning towards the facts not away from them

-3 Seeking community and support: convening or joining groups of common interest
+3 Seeking community and support: convening and joining groups of common interest

-4 Taking more action in the personal sphere: getting much more disciplined about how I buy and use energy, travel, food, clothes etc
+4 Taking more action in the personal sphere: getting much more disciplined about how I invest, buy and use energy, travel and eat.

 5 Taking more action in the professional sphere: writing more, talking to other professionals